eeriespace/eeriespace.github.io/_posts/2020-04-13-play-report-disciples-of-bone-and-shadow-playtest-1.md

 Eldara reaches a graveyard, she feels that this place is related to the site that she is looking for but her thoughts are interrupted by the graveyard keeper, an old man.
-He has seen her and takes a shovel, then shouts at her shovel on hand *"Get out of here you diabolic corpse raisers!"* ``Augur results + develop, leader``
+He has seen her and takes a shovel, then shouts at her, shovel on hand *"Get out of here you diabolic corpse raisers!"*. ``Augur results + develop, leader``

 > While I was playing this scene I realised that I forgot to roll in the Madari